WICB

-WICB (91.7 FM) is a radio station licensed to serve Ithaca, New York, United States.
-Established in 1947, the station is owned by Ithaca College.
+WICB (91.7 FM) is a college radio station licensed to serve Ithaca, New York, United States.
+Established in 1941 and receiving its FCC license in 1948, the station is owned by Ithaca College.

 WICB broadcasts an alternative music format to the greater Ithaca area.
-Along with alternative music, the student-run radio station reserves programming for several different formats—including jazz, reggae, urban/hip-hop, sports, news, and more.
-The station features news programming from Westwood One.
+Along with alternative music, the student-run radio station reserves programming for several different formats—including jazz, reggae, blues, hip-hop, sports, news, and more.
+The station features news programming from ABC News.

-WICB also has a News and Sports Department run by student executives.
-They head this department and put on live news and sports every day as well as additional talks for local sporting events through the college and local community.
+WICB also has a News and Sports Department run by student executives, featuring daily live newscasts and sportscasts, plus weekly talk shows and play-by-play sports coverage.

 The radio station broadcasts locally at 91.7FM, as well as online streaming at wicb.org, iHeartRadio, TuneIn, and their own WICB app.